j4w3/devfolio/content/blog/20230628/index.md

 ---
 title: Linktree
 date: '2023-06-28T12:00:00.00Z'
-description: 'One link to rule your digital domain'
+description: 'Everything you are.
+In one, simple link in bio'
 link: 'https://research.contrary.com/reports/linktree'
 ---